BLUE HORIZON, BOOK 3

 Alex looked alarmed.
 “I hadn’t thought of it that way,” he said.
 “Ohmigosh…”

 “Let’s just hope the tabloids don’t pick up on it first.”
 Merlin looked up at the sound of footsteps and recognized Mr. Hivez.
 He gave the man a pleasant smile and a nod when he stopped beside the two friends.

 “Gentlemen,” he said, “If you will follow me to the dining hall, your presence is awaited by the Royal Family.”

 They bid one another good night and then Merlin opened the door to the room he had been given.
-His attention was immediately drawn to a flashing red light on his slateboard terminal.
+His attention was immediately drawn to a flashing diode on his slateboard terminal.
 He closed the heavy wooden-plank door, unconsciously bolting it behind him.
-The room was still lit by the single torch in an iron holder mounted into the stone block wall, and the wolf’s amber eyes reflected the flames as he approached the heavy wooden table next to his bed.
+The room was still lit by a single torch in an iron holder mounted into the stone block wall, though he could tell immediately that it had been replaced sometime during the day.
+The wolf’s amber eyes reflected the flames as he approached the heavy wooden table next to his bed.